• Skip to primary navigation

 Stack of french toast.

-Slice the bread into thick ½-1 inch slices if it isn’t already sliced.
+Slice the bread into thick slices if it isn’t already sliced.
 If your slices are on the thinner side, you’ll want to soak them for less time.

-If the bread isn’t stale, dry it out either by laying the slices out for a few hours, overnight, or baking them at 300°F for 10-15 minutes.
+If the bread isn’t stale, dry it out either by laying the slices out for a few hours, overnight, or baking them for a few minutes.
 Stale bread soaks up the custard mixture very nicely without becoming soggy.

-Pour the Just Egg, creamer, vanilla, and almond extract into the shallow dish.
-Whisk everything together until it’s well combined.
+Pour the Just Egg and other liquid ingredients into the shallow dish.
+Whisk everything together.

-Dip two slices in the custard mixture just before adding them to the hot pan.
-Let them soak for about 10-20 seconds on each side and shake off the excess before adding them to the pan.
-You can try to squeeze in more slices if your pan is large enough, but make sure to leave room for flipping them over.
+Dip bread slices in the custard mixture just before adding them to the hot pan.
+Let them soak on each side and shake off the excess before adding them to the pan.

 Cook It

-After you’ve cooked the first set, wipe the skillet mostly clean and add another tablespoon of vegan butter for the next set of slices.
+After you’ve cooked the first set, wipe the skillet mostly clean and add more vegan butter for the next set of slices.
 Repeat the soak and fry steps until all the slices are cooked.

 Place the cooked slices in the microwave or in a covered dish to keep them warm while you’re cooking the remaining French toast.